Cesana Pariol

 Cesana Pariol was the venue for bobsleigh, luge and skeleton during the 2006 Winter Olympics in Turin, Italy.
-The track, built for the games, is located in Cesana.
+The track, built for the games, is located in Cesana Torinese.
 The venue holds approximately 7,130 spectators, of whom 3,624 are seated.

 Construction details

 The track is constructed with about 54 mi of ammonia refrigeration pipes to help form ice on the track for proper sliding.
 Numerous sensors located along the track ensure that the ice's thickness is kept between 5 and 10 cm to keep the track properly smooth during competitions.